regina-normal/regina/packaging/README.txt

 Packaging and Uploads
 ---------------------

-- debian/ contains packaging directories for debian-based distributions, such as Debian and Ubuntu.
+- debian/ contains packaging for debian-based distributions, such as Debian and Ubuntu.

-- rpmspec/ contains packaging spec files for RPM-based distributions, such as Fedora, Mandriva and SuSE.
+- rpmspec/ contains packaging for RPM-based distributions, such as Fedora, Mandriva and SuSE.

-- finkinfo/ contains packaging info files for Fink on MacOS X.
+- finkinfo/ contains packaging for MacOSX/Fink.

 - readmes/ contains README files that are uploaded to the Regina download site (such as package installation instructions for debian, ubuntu and fink).
-Many are text versions of web pages in regina/www/install/.
+Many are text versions of the web pages in regina/www/install/.

 Installation of GNU/Linux Distributions
 ---------------------------------------